djpetrie/QMC/README.md

 # Quantum Monte Carlo

-This program demonstrates the effectiveness of Quantum Monte Carlo methods by determining the ground state energy of a helium atom.
+This program demonstrates the effectiveness of Quantum Monte Carlo methods in determining the ground states of small quantum systems, in this case by determining the ground state energy of a helium atom.

 ## Description